Greg Grainger: Career

 Grainger has produced a catalogue of adventure, travel and wildlife programs, from the "Antarctic to the Arctic", from the High Himalayas to the Dead Sea.
 Grainger's coverage of the Sydney Yugoslav General Trade and Tourist Agency bombing in 1972 won the Logie Awards for Best News Coverage.
 His 1991 encounter with Princess Diana was featured in the 2 part series THE CHARM OF BRITAIN.

 Grainger's program Travel Oz resulted in him being appointed one of Tourism Australia's cultural ambassadors, as part of the Friends of Australia program.

 In 1986, Grainger filmed White Fury - The Untame Tibet, the first white water rafting expedition across Tibet.

-In the documentary film The Island at the End of the World, Grainer crossed South Georgia following the path of Ernest Shackleton.
+In the documentary film The Island at the End of the World, Grainger crossed South Georgia following the path of Ernest Shackleton.

 Grainger's time with cannibals in Irian Jaya featured in the documentary Cannibal Crusade.

 National Geographic commissioned Grainger to produce On Thin Ice, a documentary about polar bears and global warming.
 The film crew traveled to Hudson Bay in Canada and Svalbard in Norway.

 Grainger produced the Making Tracks campaign for DDB Sydney and Tourism Australia.
 It won 1st prize for Best of Show during the 2011 IAB Australia Day.

 Grainger produced and presented 96 episodes of Travel Oz.
 Episodes included visits to the Tiwi Islands, the Torres Strait Islands, the Simpson Desert and the Middleton Reef.
 The show ran on ABC1 from 2008 to 2013 and on the Seven Network from 2014 to 2015.

 Grainger is an annual Australia Day ambassador.